 - Demonstrates a limited understanding of the task, purpose, and audience.
 The thesis/controlling idea may be unclear or unfocused.
-Completes some parts of the task. - Partially develops ideas with inconsistent details and/or irrelevant source-based evidence1 to support the thesis/controlling idea.
-Uses weak or ineffective elaborative techniques. - Demonstrates limited evidence of organizational structure that connects ideas and concepts.
+Analysis/interpretation1 may be superficial or vague.
+Completes some parts of the task. - Partially develops ideas and may include inconsistent or irrelevant textual and/or source-based evidence.2 Uses weak or ineffective elaborative techniques to support the analysis.
+May cite evidence appropriately. - Demonstrates limited evidence of organizational structure that connects ideas and concepts.
 May contain an uncertain introduction and/or conclusion.
 Uses inconsistent paragraphing and transitional strategies with little variety. - May demonstrate an appropriate style and tone, limited control of language, simplistic word choice, and some awareness of audience.
 May use simple or repetitive sentence structure with insufficient sentence variety. - Contains several noticeable or distracting errors in grammar, mechanics, punctuation, and spelling that interfere with the communication of the message.